 Failsafe using the Base Load boiler from the Member is automatic.
-Whenever the Member fails, the Base Load boiler will be enabled if the Member can do so.
+Whenever the Member fails, the Base Load boiler will be enabled as long as the Member can do so.

-Figure 39 Base loading a Futera II boiler
+Figure 40 Base loading a Futera II boiler

 Enable the base load feature by setting: